krlwlfrt/bibliographie/README.md

 // Wether to use caching or not.
 Highly recommended for large databases. define('BIBLIOGRAPHIE_CACHING', true);

+// Prefix for the mysql tables. define('BIBLIOGRAPHIE_PREFIX', 'a2');
 ```

 ## 2. Step ##

 You need a server side directory authentication, e.g. via apaches .htaccess.
-And the appropriate authentication names in the database table `a2users` with the names in the `login` field.
+And the appropriate authentication names in the database table `users` with the names in the `login` field.
-If you have the user 'foobar' in your .htaccess file, you'll need a row in the `a2users` table with the login field having the value 'foobar'.
+If you have the user 'foobar' in your .htaccess file, you'll need a row in the `users` table with the login field having the value 'foobar'.

 ## 2.1 Step ##